 Beth Mineo and Jamie Wolf speak out on PBS

-CDS Director Beth Mineo and CDS Disabilities Specialist Jamie Wolfe were recently interviewed on PBS about the coming reforms to Delaware’s paratransit service.
+CDS Director Beth Mineo and former CDS Disabilities Specialist Jamie Wolfe were interviewed on PBS about the coming reforms to Delaware’s paratransit service.
 Several of the reforms could prove devastating for people with disabilities who depend on the service for transport to their chosen destinations.
 The piece aired on First, a program broadcast by local PBS affiliate WHYY, on Jan.
-31, and is available for viewing on the WHYY website.
+31, 2014, and is available for viewing on the WHYY website.

 As a research and public service center at the University of Delaware, the Center for Disabilities Studies relies on public and private support from individuals, corporations, foundations and state and federal entities to operate its programs.
 All gifts to the Center for Disabilities Studies are tax deductible to the extent provided by law.
 Learn how you can help fulfill our mission by contributing to CDS.

 Visit our new Inclusion blog at http://blog.cds.udel.edu.
 We launched it to engage the disability community, public and policy makers in a provocative discussion of issues with the potential to bring about positive changes in the lives of people with disabilities.
 Please read the blog posts, and comment on them!

 This UD video captures what made the ADA25 festival in Dover so special, and what makes the ADA so special, 25 years after it became law.
 Even with the ADA, however, people with disabilities need better health outcomes.
 DHSS Secretary Rita Landgraf vowed at the festival that government in Delaware, with the help of CDS and other partners, will make that happen next.

 See what CDS accomplished in the past fiscal year by viewing our digitally enhanced version of the Center's annual report.
 It features videos, slideshows, press reports, research, PowerPoint presentations and more.
 Visit the report here.